The Architecture of Agency Volume 6 AGI Economics

 The Theorem That Survives

-Grant the optimist everything first, because the logic really does hold.
+Grant the optimist everything first, because the logic holds.

 Comparative advantage does not require the weaker party to be good at anything in absolute terms.
 It requires only that opportunity costs differ.
 If an AGI is a thousand times better than me at designing fusion plants and ten times better at folding laundry, every hour it spends on laundry costs it fusion plants, and in principle it comes out ahead leaving the laundry to me and paying me in some sliver of its output.
 Run the numbers on any fixed endowment of AGI capacity and human capacity and the classical result appears on schedule: specialization along comparative advantage, gains from trade on both sides.
 Absolute dominance, by itself, does not abolish the gains.
 Ricardo’s logic is not the kind of thing that stops being true.